18F/handbook/_pages/how-we-work/glossary.md

     * Trigger emails being sent

-* **CHRIS** – GSA’s [Comprehensive Human Resources Integrated System](http://www.gsa.gov/portal/content/105088) is an e-Tool that enables employees to access their personnel files online.
+* **CHRIS** – GSA’s Comprehensive Human Resources Integrated System was an e-Tool that enabled employees to access their personnel files online.
+GSA now uses HRLinks.

+* **CoEs** – The [Centers of Excellence](https://coe.gsa.gov/) accelerate the modernization of IT infrastructure across government by leveraging private sector innovation and existing government services, and by centralizing best practices and expertise.
+The COEs are a division within TTS.

 * **Dev** - someone who does software development.
 A "coder."